draxvel/FragmentSwiper/README.md

 ## FragmentSwiper

 ## Project description
-Simple simple android.
+Simple android app.

-Implemeted use-cases:
+#Implemeted use-cases:
 * Create a new fragment with max page number +1.
 * Create a notification with text "notification and number of page".
 * Delete fragment and all notifications which was created from that fragment.